Quitch/Queller-AI/README.md

 - Tank
  - Doesn't build bot factories

+- Techs
+ - Will get T2 as soon as it can afford it

 ## RECOMMENDED DIFFICULTY

 Below are recommendations for the difficulty and eco modifiers you should use.